gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/identity/ad-ds/manage/component-updates/TPM-Key-Attestation.md

 ---
 ms.assetid: 16a344a9-f9a6-4ae2-9bea-c79a0075fd04
-title: Atestado de chave de TPM
+title: Atestado de chave do TPM
 description: ''
 author: MicrosoftGuyJFlo
 ms.author: joflore